Our annual Harvestfest, a benefit dinner for Special Growers, is back!

 Closing Remarks (8:30 PM)

-Our MCs for the evening are Rebecca Sweet, Heather Waliga, and Mike Witcher from WBIR.
+Our MCs for the evening are Rebecca Sweet and Heather Waliga from WBIR.

 This year we will be hosting a silent auction, as well as a live auction of Unique Culinary Experiences with the help of Kevin Ross of DeLozier Realty & Auction.
 These Experiences are not generally available to public.